 This project aimed to deliver a situational analysis of on-farm coffee and black pepper production in three target provinces in the Central Highlands of Vietnam.
 The project will investigate the farming systems that rely on coffee and black pepper production and examine the distribution of soil and plant health and agronomic factors that are constraining production in the region.

 This project was undertaken in conjunction with an investigation and situational analysis of the coffee and black pepper markets and value chains in Vietnam, AGB/2018/175.

-- Assessed soil health and soil-borne pests and diseases status within coffee and black pepper production systems in the three target provinces, to gain knowledge on the importance of the constraints these pose and identify gaps in knowledge/research needs to restore soil fertility and plant health.
+- Assessed soil health and soil-borne pests and diseases status within coffee and black pepper production systems in the target provinces, to gain knowledge on the importance of the constraints these pose and identify gaps in knowledge/research needs to restore soil fertility and plant health.

 - Mapped coffee and black pepper production area.

 - Developed and piloted a geospatial framework to map the extent of coffee and pepper, identifying agroecological suitability zones, and assessing the soil health issues and SBPD distribution.